- 1 What is a grapefruit (Citrus x paradisi) ?

-- Grapefruit seed extract: We should also mention the grapefruit seed extract, a product with bacterial, fungal and antiparasitic properties, widely used in natural medicine.
+- Grapefruit seed extract: We should also mention the grapefruit seed extract, a product with bacterial, fungal and antiparasitic properties, widely used as a folk remedy.

 - Grapefruit as fodder for livestock: In animal nutrition, grapefruit waste is converted into molasses, which are used as an ingredient for fodder.
 Grapefruit skins, once purified, can feed livestock.

 - Thickeners and preservatives: The food industry also takes profit of the soluble fiber-pectin, citric acid and vitamin C as thickeners and preservatives.

 - Grapefruit flavorings: From grapefruit skin many oils are obtained which are used as flavorings.
 From the inner skin and pulp naringin is extracted, a flavonoid with very bitter taste used for flavoring bitter tonic beverages, candy, ice cream, bakery, etc..
 Lately, it is being used to prevent vegetable oils to become rancid.

 Basque – Euskara: Pomelo,arabisagar